October 27, 2014

-- Ability for the sound system to be turned off in unused areas when only one side of the dome was being utilized, as well as providing sound to optional floor seating.
+- The ability for the sound system to be turned off in unused areas when only one side of the dome was being utilized, as well as providing sound to optional floor seating.
 Ideal for a basketball game.

 - Use of the floor only with lower seating retracted.
 This option requires the audio system to distribute sound to the floor area only.
 Ideal for floor-only events such as trade shows.

 - Use of the floor and lower-level seating only.
 This option also requires the audio system to distribute sound to these areas without broadcasting sound into unused areas.
-Ideal for events using only the floor and lower level only such as convention or industry conference.
+Ideal for events using only the floor and lower level only such as conventions or industry conferences.

 It was decided that the most effective solution for the new sound system was the use of line array speaker technology.

-Line arrays have become the standard in the industry for dome and stadium type applications.
-The line array is a grouping of speakers with very specific cut offs that are designed to be hung vertically with specific angles between each box to determine coverage areas.
+Line arrays have become the standard in the industry for the dome and stadium-type applications.
+The line array is a grouping of speakers with very specific cut-offs that are designed to be hung vertically with specific angles between each box to determine coverage areas.
 Also, many manufacturers now build the boxes with integral amplification and Digital Signal Processing (DSP) within each speaker box which allows for a much more precise level of tuning and for greater reduction in timing and phasing between speaker arrays, thus minimizing overlapping of coverage zones allowing each line array location to act more like a single source of superior sound.